Tricare: Tricare Select

 Tricare Select provides a similar benefit to the original CHAMPUS program and is available to Active Duty personnel, dependents, retirees from the Active Component, retirees from the Reserve Component age 60 or older, and their eligible family members.

 Tricare Select is also available to reservists and their family under the Tricare Reserve Select Component.
 Under Tricare Select, beneficiaries can use any civilian health care provider that is payable under Tricare regulations.
 The beneficiary is responsible for payment of an annual deductible and coinsurance, and may be responsible for certain other out-of-pocket expenses.
 There were no enrollment fees for Tricare Select prior to 2021.

-As of January 1, 2021 The fees are: